-\paragraph{Loss function, accuracy, training, validation, test} We use a summation of the kernels' regularization on the $L_1$ norm and the cross-entropy on a prediction's softmax as the loss function.
-We use Top-1 accuracy.
-Training, validation, and test are conducted on an RTX 3090 GPU.
-All three CNN models are trained with Gradient Descent optimizers (GD) on a batch size of $100$.
-Table \ref{table:train_val_test_details} shows additional details.
-We train on the $45k$ samples every epoch and validate the trained model on the $5k$ samples every two epochs.
-If a higher validation accuracy is reached, the trained model will be saved.
-We test with the $10k$ test samples.
+\paragraph{Loss function, accuracy, training, validation, test} We used a summation of the kernels' regularization on the $L_1$ norm and the cross-entropy on a prediction's softmax as the loss function.
+We used Top-1 accuracy.
+Training, validation, and test were conducted on an RTX3090 GPU.
+All three CNN models were trained with Gradient Descent optimizers (GD) on a batch size of $100$.
+Tables \ref{table:train_val_test_details:cifar10} and \ref{table:train_val_test_details:cifar100} showed additional details.
+We trained on the $45k$ samples every epoch and validated the trained model on the $5k$ samples every two epochs.
+The trained model would be saved if a higher validation accuracy was reached.
+We tested with the $10k$ test samples.